By Saiyed M. Fauzan Ali

 So what is this emotional intelligence?
 Emotional intelligence is actually the ability to recognize, understand and control our emotions, and influence the emotions of others.
 It is comprised of elements such as motivation, self-awareness, self-regulation, empathy and social skills.
 A Narcissist requires fuel for their ego and understanding your willingness to accommodate them is what gets their motors running.
 This is why you need to be emotionally resilient and refrain from responding to emotional situations that can get your dander up, and force you to lose your cool.

 You don’t need to try and beat them at their own game, you just need to show resiliency and rise above the chaos.
 Distance yourself from the emotions and the drama, and you’ll successfully remove yourself from their traps.
 Let them relish their little victories, while you focus on yourself and work for your success.
 Breathe again, make friends, and do all of the things that you’ve missed doing because you were locked down with some needy, pathetic, self-righteous, and emotionally dead people.
-You are a free bird now.
 Besides, the art of looking beyond the battle and calculating ahead will bring you the ultimate reward: The Last Laugh!!

 – Saiyed M. Fauzan Ali is an MBA/M. phil specialized in Supply Chain management.
 The author has worked as a research analyst and a critical review in the past, and he is a writing enthusiast.
 Follow him @saiyedfauzan (Instagram) or visit the author’s Linkedin profile.